tryigit/Play-Integrity-Fix/README.md

 Magisk zygisk will not use ram unnecessarily.
 Also modules like lsposed.

 > [!NOTE]
-> Shamiko module pushes 32bit support and causes an error, report this to the Shamiko developer.
-Shamiko is excluded for now.
+> Shamiko and Lsposrd module pushes 32bit support (file integrity check) and causes an error, report this to the Shamiko/LSposed developer.
+Shamiko/LSposed is excluded for now.

 + **All System Apps Add Magiskhide List**